videlalvaro/videlalvaro.github.io/_posts/2014-01-05-shift-and-visualization.md

 }
 {% endhighlight %}

-Of course we will have the actual numbers, not those bit masks., with the padding and os on.
+Of course we will have the actual numbers, not those bit masks, with the padding and so on.
 We also added an `*` entry in the table.
-That's because whenever a read character from the text doesn't matches, then the bit mask used will be `0`.
+That's because whenever a read character from the text doesn't match, then the bit mask used will be `0`.

 Once we have the table built, we start searching for the pattern in the text.
 First we set `D` to `0`, and then we start reading from the text, character by character.
 Let's say we read an `a`, so we search for the `a` bit mask in our table, it will return `00000001`.
 To calculate the new `D` we first shift it `1` to the left, and we `OR` a `1` to it : `(D << 1) | 1`.
 That value gets `AND'ed` to the mask we retrieved from the table, so this would be the complete line: `D <- ((D << 1) | 1) & B[current-char]`.